Installing Trieve on GCP (GKE)

 Login to the cluster

-gcloud container clusters get-credentials --region us-east1-b trievegcp
+gcloud container clusters get-credentials --region us-west2-a trievegcp

-Ingress nginx + Cert Manager (optional)
+Install Ingress nginx + Cert Manager

 Ingress-nginx + Cert manager is how we will expose the trieve services to the internet.
 Feel free to use whatever ingress controller you are comfortable with.